mongodb/mongo-hhvm-driver/tutorial.rst

 documentation_.

 If you are familiar with the old driver, it should look too much out of place.
-The only big difference is that the Database class is only used for Database specific operations, and no longer to "obtain" a Collection handler.
-The CRUD_ operations on the Collection class are also renamed for clarity, and to be in accordance with a new language-agnostic specification_.
+The only big difference is that the Database_ class is only used for Database specific operations.
+The CRUD_ operations on the Collection_ class are also renamed for clarity, and to be in accordance with a new language-agnostic specification_.

 As an example, this is how you insert a document into the *beers* collection